malucard/kidfile/README.md

 Kidfile is a library that can be used by other projects to handle supported files easily.
 Kidfile Explorer is an application that can navigate, preview and convert those files in batch.

-Currently supports all images from Never7 on PS2 and most images from 12Riven on PC.
-Lots of other formats used in the other games and releases are missing, but it's not hard to add support for each.
+Currently supports images in most of the PS2 games and their late PSP and PC ports.

+- Image formats:
+  - OGDT
+  - TIM2
+  - BIP (all)
+  - GIM (PSP)
+  - KLZ (PC)
+  - common formats (PNG, BMP, etc)
 - Archive formats:
   - AFS
-  - LNK
+  - LNK (partial)
-  - Concatenated files aligned to 2KiB
+  - Concatenated OGDT/TIM2 images
 - Compression formats:
-  - LZSS/BIP
+  - LZSS
   - CPS (PS2)
-- Image formats:
-  - OGDT
-  - TIM2
-  - KLZ
-  - common formats (PNG, BMP, etc)